Mohamed-Afsal/Mohamed-Afsal/README.md

 🧠 About Me

-With 11+ years of IT experience (8+ years in cloud & container platforms), I design and operate secure, scalable, and automated infrastructure for enterprise SaaS and regulated environments.
+With 11+ years of IT experience, I design and operate secure, scalable, and automated infrastructure for enterprise SaaS and regulated environments.

 I specialize in: